f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Types.md

   decodeQueryResult = decode . toByte
 ~~~

 What this means is that you need to supply codecs for the type to query, with the default using the `HasCodec` class.
-You also need to name the type, this will match the leaf of the `url` used for querying.
+You also need to name the type, as this will match the leaf of the `url` used for querying.
 So for example, in the Nameservice app we have

 ~~~ haskell
 instance BA.Queryable Whois where